hashicorp/nomad/website/source/docs/agent/config.html.md

     reachable from all server nodes.
 It is not required that clients can reach this address.

-* `consul`: The `consul` configuration allows setting both how Nomad accesses Consul and allows configuration of automatic advertisement of Nomad and cluster bootstrapping via Consul.
-For more details see the [`consul` section](#consul_options)
+* `consul`: The `consul` configuration block changes how Nomad interacts with Consul.
+Nomad can automatically advertise Nomad services via Consul, and can automatically bootstrap itself using Consul.
+For more details see the [`consul` section](#consul_options).

 * `telemetry`: Used to control how the Nomad agent exposes telemetry data to external metrics collection servers.
 This is a key/value mapping and supports